Series (mathematics): Development of infinite series

 method that is still used in the area of calculus today.
 He used the method of exhaustion to calculate the area under the arc of a parabola with the summation of an infinite series, and gave a remarkably accurate approximation of π.

-Mathematicians from Kerala, India studied infinite series around 1350 CE.
+Mathematicians from the Kerala school were studying infinite series c.
+1350 CE.

 In the 17th century, James Gregory worked in the new decimal system on infinite series and published several Maclaurin series.
 In 1715, a general method for constructing the Taylor series for all functions for which they exist was provided by Brook Taylor.
 Leonhard Euler in the 18th century, developed the theory of hypergeometric series and q-series.